lakshmipriyakoochi/employee-management-system-582/README.md

 Fields marked * are required — the form will show inline validation errors if left blank or invalid.
 On successful save, a toast notification confirms the action ("Employee added", "Employee updated", or "Employee deleted").

 1.5 Data Persistence
-All employee records and your login session are saved in the browser's local storage — nothing is sent to a server.
+All employee records and your login session are saved in the browser's local storage .
 Data persists across page refreshes and browser restarts on the same device/browser, but does not sync across devices or browsers, and clearing browser data will reset it.
 On first load (or if local storage is empty), the app seeds itself with 8 sample employees across Engineering, Design, HR, Marketing, Finance, and Sales.
 2. Technical Documentation